Menimm/hubclock/docs/reset_admin_pin.md

 ## Admin PIN Recovery Runbook

 Use this procedure when the HubClock admin PIN is lost and you have shell access to the host or maintenance container.
-The steps below update the PIN directly in the database without exposing the PIN hash in version control.
+The steps below update (or create) an admin account in the database without exposing the PIN hash in version control.

 ### Prerequisites
 - Access to the deployment host (SSH, console, or maintenance container).